mahendrabairagi/reInventWorkshop1/Deploying_Face_Detection.md

 ### Step 2- Deploy to device
 In this step, you will deploy the Face detection project to your AWS DeepLens device.

-Select the project you just created from the list by choosing the radio button
+Select the project you just created from the list by choosing the radio button.
+**Note**: You may see your project in the Projects list, but are not able to deploy it.
+This means it's still being created, and it may take up to a minute.
+Refresh until you see a **Creation Time** for your project; now you will be able to deploy it.

 Select Deploy to device.